yakkomajuri/privacy-initiative/README.md

   * **Do not send private pictures over the internet:** Better if you don't take them at all.
 But hey, if you gotta take 'em, and you gotta send 'em, at least omit your face.

   * **Stay as far away from Big Tech as possible:** If you truly care about your privacy, you should avoid Google, Facebook, and gang as much as possible.
-They have horrible track records when it comes to your data privacy.
+They have horrible track records when it comes to data privacy.
 This is quite hard, I know.
 After all, I'm writing this on a Microsoft service.

   * **Prioritize Open Source Software:** Open Source means that the code for the software is open and available for all to see and test.
 This means it is **more likely** (not certain) to be well-tested for vulnerabilities and privacy issues.

-  * **Avoid doing anything important on public networks:** Public networks make you subject to attacks.
+  * **Avoid doing anything important on public Wi-Fi networks:** Public networks make you subject to attacks.
 Avoid accessing your bank account on them, for example.

   * **Start slow:** Trying to switch your whole lifestyle to enhance privacy doesn't happen overnight.
 Small steps are the way to go.